How to get fluent, with Dr Popkins

 As a beginner in German, it’s a great feeling just to have the most basic exchanges: to say a little about yourself and your surroundings, ask some practical questions.
 But as you start to improve, you’ll soon want to have more meaningful conversations.
 You’ll want to share your interests, enthusiasms, likes and dislikes.
 And to find out about what matters to your conversation … [Read more...]

-Best Russian YouTubers for upper-intermediate learners
+Best Russian YouTubers for upper-intermediate learners in 2024

-Who are the best Russian YouTubers you'll most enjoy watching as an upper-intermediate to advanced Russian learner keen to get that essential native-level listening practice?
+Who are the best Russian YouTubers you'll most enjoy watching in 2024 as an upper-intermediate to advanced Russian learner keen to get that essential native-level listening practice?
 No one viewer can survey everything, but it’s great to share some of the channels that I watch the most and why I like them.
-I've been meaning to blog about Russian YouTube for quite a while.
-Current … [Read more...]
+I've been meaning to blog about Russian YouTube for quite a while. … [Read more...]

 German job interview phrases to set you up for success